mzusin/toolcool-range-slider/README.md

 });
 ```

-:placard: The page with these examples can be found [here](https://github.com/toolcool-org/toolcool-range-slider/blob/main/examples/11-events.html).
+:pushpin: The page with these examples can be found [here](https://github.com/toolcool-org/toolcool-range-slider/blob/main/examples/11-events.html).

 ## Disabled